Croatia’s Entire Frontline Air Force Almost Got Stranded in Ukraine

 Upgraded MiG-21s came home just in time

-Until very recently, just a single pair of ancient MiG-21 fighters defended the skies over the former Yugoslav republic of Croatia.
+In early 2014, just a single pair of ancient MiG-21 fighters defended the skies over the former Yugoslav republic of Croatia.
 The rest of the fleet was stranded in Ukraine, a country that seemed to be teetering on the brink of full-blown conflict.

 The MiGs made it back—just in time.